 Natural History Section, Leicester Literary & Philosophical Society

 The Natural History Section exists to further the study of natural history and the recording of local wildlife in Leicestershire and the surrounding counties.
 The Section was founded more than 50 years ago as an off-shoot of the Leicester Literary and Philosophical Society.
 Members of the Section have a wide variety of interests and expertise in various areas of natural history, but you don't have to be an expert on natural history to join.
+We meet with kind permission and support from Leicester City Council Arts and Museums Service in The Lord Mayor’s Room at New Walk Museum.

 Twice a year, members receive a programme of forthcoming events, and a copy of the Newsletter which reports on Society activities and contains other items about natural history.